e4fgg/Anime-Character-Database/README.md

 - Delete a specified record.

 # How do you run this program? ⭐️⭐️
+> [!IMPORTANT]
+> For these steps to go smoothly, you will need install both Python and Git.
-- Clone repository and run it in your python interpreter.
+- Clone repository and run it in your python interpreter by running `git clone https://github.com/e4fgg/Anime-Character-Database`
 - Install the required libraries from requirements.txt by running `pip install -r requirements.txt` in your command-line.
 - To run this program, you're going to have to download an sql server.